Dwii/Dropbox-C/README.md

 ##Features and examples
 Almost all [Dropbox Core API](https://www.dropbox.com/developers/core/docs) methods are available with their arguments.
 Their JSON answers are translated into C structures.

-A example is provided [here](https://github.com/Dwii/Dropbox-C/blob/master/Dropbox/example/example.c).
+An example is provided [here](https://github.com/Dwii/Dropbox-C/blob/master/Dropbox/example/example.c).
 But to briefly illustrate its usage, here is what a call to the [file_put method](https://www.dropbox.com/developers/core/docs#files_put) looks like:

 ```
   FILE *file = fopen("/tmp/hello.txt", "r");